Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Literature Review Methodology

 \subsection{Categorizing the Identified Articles}

 After applying the inclusion and exclusion criteria, the remaining publications were carefully reviewed for relevance.
 Those that did not meet the criteria were excluded from further analysis.
-The selected papers were then categorized into three distinct groups: methods, datasets, and review papers.
+The selected papers were then categorized into three distinct groups: \textit{methods}, \textit{datasets}, and \textit{review papers}.
 Each category was analyzed separately, and the corresponding information was organized into three dedicated tables.
-Publications relevant to more than one category were included in each applicable table as separate entries.
-Key information for each paper was systematically recorded in the appropriate table columns, as detailed below:
+Publications relevant to more than one category were included in each table as separate entries.
+This procedure resulted in 185 articles presenting methods, 72 presenting datasets, and 21 survey articles.
+Key information for each paper was systematically recorded in three tables with corresponding columns, as detailed below:

-\begin{itemize} \item \textbf{Methods:} The name of the proposed method, datasets used for evaluation, a brief description of the architecture, the input modality, the learning strategy, and the evaluation metrics; \item \textbf{Datasets:} For each dataset, we recorded the following details: name, type of gesture based on temporal characteristics (e.g., static, isolated dynamic, or continuous), data modality, total number of samples, number of subjects, and—when applicable to continuous HGR—the number of gesture instances.
-For sign language understanding (SLU) datasets, we also noted the language, vocabulary sizes (both sign and text), and total duration (for video-based datasets).
-Additional attributes include the source of the dataset (e.g., laboratory, television, or web), frame rate, resolution, and the environmental conditions under which the data was recorded. \item \textbf{Surveys:} For survey papers, a concise description of the content was collected. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Methods:} For each article, we recorded the name of the method it proposes, the datasets used for evaluation, the evaluation metrics, a brief description of the architecture, the input modality, and the learning strategy. \item \textbf{Datasets:} For each dataset, we recorded its name, the task based on temporal characteristics (e.g., static, isolated dynamic, or continuous), the data modality, the total number of samples, the number of subjects, and, when applicable to CDHGR, the number of gesture instances.
+For Sign Language Understanding (SLU) datasets, we also noted the language, vocabulary sizes (both sign and text), and total duration (for video-based datasets).
+Additional attributes include the source of the dataset (e.g., laboratory, television, or web), frame rate, resolution, and the environmental conditions under which the data were recorded. \item \textbf{Surveys:} For survey papers, we provide a concise description of the content.
+Furthermore, the proposed taxonomy, the time range covered, and the scope of the survey were recorded.
+Although we examine reviews considering both sensor-based and vision-based HGR techniques, we focus only on content related to VHGR. \end{itemize}